Publications

 Understanding Student Debt Relief: Insights from SAVE

-Estimating the Value of a New Postsecondary Credential: An Audit Study of Community College Bachelor’s Degrees with Riley Acton, Kalena Cortes, Lois Miller, and Camila Morales
+Estimating the Value of a New Postsecondary Credential: An Audit Study of Community College Bachelor’s Degrees (with Riley Acton, Kalena Cortes, Lois Miller, and Camila Morales)

-Policy Writing
+Policy Briefs and Other Writing

-Educational institutions poised to meet the workforce generated by the Investing in America agenda with Matthew Guzman, Shaun Dougherty, and Rajeev Darolia
+Educational institutions poised to meet the workforce generated by the Investing in America agenda (with Matthew Guzman, Shaun Dougherty, and Rajeev Darolia)

-A First Look at 2024-2025 FAFSA Race and Ethnicity Data with Brent Evans and Rajeev Darolia
+A First Look at 2024-2025 FAFSA Race and Ethnicity Data (with Brent Evans and Rajeev Darolia)

-Where Do Borrowers Who Benefit from Public Service Loan Forgiveness Work? with Kathryn Blanchard and Rajeev Darolia
+Where Do Borrowers Who Benefit from Public Service Loan Forgiveness Work? (with Kathryn Blanchard and Rajeev Darolia)